adamyhe/PersonalBPNet/README.md

 from personal_bpnet import PersonalBPNet, CLIPNET
 ```

 This package is currently in active dev and may change drastically.
 Models have not been extensively benchmarked yet.
-May be lots of typos/copy past errors.
+May be lots of typos/copy paste errors.
 A personalized ChromBPNet fitting method has not been included, as I personally have not had success training such models.